 The first guy in the door to buy the bottle was Andreas Hofmann who owns ‘Scotland’s Glory’ whisky shop in Wurzburg.
 He bought the first bottle of Kilchoman last year, too.

-The Paps were shrouded in mist as we took the 4 minute ferry journey over to Jura.
-When we arrrived at the distillery we were ushered into the glamorous new reception centre to begin our tour.
+The Paps were shrouded in mist as we took the 4-minute ferry journey over to Jura.
+When we arrived at the distillery we were ushered into the glamorous new reception centre to begin our tour.

-Distillery Manager, Willie Cochranetook us into the mash house and the still room, and whilst sharing some of his extensive knowledge of whisky making, gave us a large dram of the delicious Prophecy.
+Distillery Manager, Willie Cochrane took us into the mash house and the still room and whilst sharing some of his extensive knowledge of whisky making, he gave us a large dram of the delicious Prophecy.
 Prophecy is the dram I was drinking when the Whisky for Girls idea was conceived ~ so it is very dear to my heart!
 Prophecy is slightly peaty with a fresh green aspect just after the middle.
 Jura is always so smooth and velvety.
 I love it.